 BOEMRE is also working with interested federal agencies to establish agreements to facilitate coordination on OCS renewable energy development.
 For example, we have in place an MOU with DOE to facilitate and expedite OCS wind and hydrokinetic development.
 Consistent with this MOU, DOE is making available up to \$50.5 million over 5 years to develop offshore wind technology and to reduce specific market barriers to its deployment.
-We also have an established MOU with the U.S. Fish and Wildlife Service concerning the Migratory Bird Treaty Act and a MOU with the Federal Energy Regulatory Commission regarding the leasing and licensing of marine hydrokinetic projects.
-Other MOUs in development are with the Department of Defense (Secretary), the U.S. Army Corps of Engineers, the U.S. Coast Guard, and the National Oceanic and Atmospheric Administration (NOAA).
-We are confident that these inter-agency groups will ultimately streamline permitting processes and promote efficient and effective decision-making.
+We also have an established MOU with the National Oceanic and Atmospheric Administration (NOAA) on OCS energy development and environmental stewardship, a MOU with the U.S. Fish and Wildlife Service concerning the Migratory Bird Treaty Act and a MOU with the Federal Energy Regulatory Commission regarding the leasing and licensing of marine hydrokinetic projects.
+Other MOUs in development are with the Department of Defense (Secretary), the Army Corps of Engineers, and the U.S. Coast Guard.
+We are confident that these inter-agency groups will ultimately improve permitting processes and promote efficient and effective decision-making.